SpatialDataCommons/CDR-analysis-tools-std/InfrastructureUpdates/README.md

 ## Author
 **Hiroshi KANASUGI** :  A project researcher at Center for Spatial Information Science, University of Tokyo.

+* **Apichon WITAYANGKURN** :  A project assistant professor at Center for Spatial Information Science, University of Tokyo.

 ## License

 Free to use